Spin-resolved quasiparticle interference patterns on altermagnets via non-spin-resolved scanning tunneling microscopy: Model

 \section{Model}

 We start with a simple four atom sublattice [Fig.~\ref{fig:latticeandbands}(a)] tight-binding model \cite{brekkelieb, MaelandLieb24, Jakobinterfacelieb} described by the Hamiltonian

 Here, $c_{i,\sigma}^\dagger$ and $c_{i,\sigma}$ denote the creation and annihilation of an electron with spin $\sigma$ at lattice site $i$, respectively, while $t$ denotes the hopping strength between two nearest neighbors.
-A Kondo-like s-d coupling between the magnetic moment of the itinerant electrons and the magnetic moment of the local magnetic sites is added by the second term with a coupling strength $J$.
-For simplicity, we focus on a coupling along the $z$ direction, which is sufficient to observe altermagnetism in this model.
-We absorb the magnitude of $S_i^z$ into $J$ and assume site 1 has a local spin up and site 4 has local spin down.
+A Kondo-like s-d coupling between the magnetic moment of the itinerant electrons and the magnetic moment of the local magnetic sites is added by the second term with a coupling strength $J$ in \mb{Eq.~\ref{eq:hamiltonian}}. \mb{$\boldsymbol{\sigma}$ is a vector of Pauli matrices, such that $\sum_{\sigma\sigma'}c_{i,\sigma}^\dagger \boldsymbol{\sigma}_{\sigma\sigma'} c_{i,\sigma'}$ represents the spin of the itinerant electron at site $i$.
+We separate the itinerant electrons and localized spins as two separate degrees of freedom and focus on N\'eel type ordering of the localized spins $\mathbf{S}_i$.
+Without loss of generality, we assume the localized spins order along the $z$-direction, for instance, due to easy-axis anisotropy.
+Then, the s-d coupling term becomes $- J \sum_{i,\sigma} \sigma S_i^z c_{i,\sigma}^\dagger c_{i,\sigma}$.} We absorb the magnitude of $S_i^z$ into $J$ and assume site 1 has a local spin up and site 4 has local spin down.
 Sites 2 and 3 are nonmagnetic and have on-site energies $\epsilon_\text{NM}\in(\epsilon_2,\epsilon_3)$.
-The Fermi level is controlled by $\mu$.
+The Fermi level is controlled by $\mu$. \mb{We assume the effect of spin-orbit coupling on the electron band structure is negligible compared to the non-relativistic spin splitting, as expected in, e.g., KV${_2}$Se${_2}$O \cite{KVSEOSource}.}

 In this model, the magnetic phases can be switched by tuning the on-site energies $\epsilon_\text{NM}$ of the non-magnetic sites.
 For the case $\epsilon_2=\epsilon_3$, the model possesses an antiferromagnetic order, as a translation between the two different magnetic sublattices and subsequent time-reversal operation leaves the system unchanged.
 Setting $\epsilon_2\neq\epsilon_3$ breaks this antiferromagnetic symmetry.
 Instead it is now invariant under fourfold rotation about the $z$-axis with a following time-reversal operation.
 In the limit of either $\epsilon_{2}\to\infty$ or $\epsilon_{3}\to\infty$, the lattice essentially becomes a Lieb lattice.
 The band structure of this model for the antiferromagnetic ($\epsilon_2=\epsilon_3$) and altermagnetic states ($\epsilon_2\neq\epsilon_3$) is illuminated in Fig.~\ref{fig:latticeandbands} (b).
 The figure shows the energy bands along high symmetry lines in the first Brillouin zone (1BZ), wherein we define the high symmetry points $\Gamma = (0,0)$, $X=(\pi/2,0)$, $Y = (0,\pi/2)$, and $M = (\pi/2, \pi/2)$.
 Some of the recently proposed altermagnetic materials possess a surface structure that resembles a Lieb lattice \cite{KVSEOSource,LAOMNSESource,RbVTeOsource}.
 The key feature of the Lieb lattice is the vacancy in the unit cell.
 To have an altermagnetic order, a missing atom in the unit cell is however not necessary.
 One of the required components in creating the altermagnetic order in such a system is a lattice anisotropy between the non-magnetic sites.